 More information on houses is available at https://www.judd.online/pastoral

 House t-shirts are worn when students participate in some house competitions.
-Don't worry if you can't get the official Judd house t-shirt for the start of term.
-A plain t-shirt in the house colour will be fine initially.
-We know there has been a bit of a lead-time on Morgan orders.
+They can also be worn during Games and PE lessons.
 The house colours are red (Bryant), orange (Evans), yellow (Morgan), green (Rendall), light blue (Starling), purple (Taylor).

 Which bags are best?